DevOps-Represent/docker-101/1-Basics.md

 ![Virtualization](/images/1-vms.png)

 You would install the Hypervisor, and then "*fake*" hardware that you can install an operating system in.
-While this meant that anything on top of the Hypervisor is now portable, it was subject to *add more stuff here*

 During the last couple of years, people have started using Docker.
 Compared to Virtual Machines, it all stacks up like this: